CodesOfRishi/navita/README.md

 ### Change to Directory

-*Feature name: CD-General*
+*Feature name: CDGeneral*

 </div>

 **Synopsis:** `cd [<string>...]`

 Fuzzy search directories in the *current working directory* and traverse to the selected one.
-If no match is found, Navita would search the history i.e., the same as the *Navigate-History* feature.
+If no match is found, Navita would search the history i.e., the same as the *NavigateHistory* feature.

 <div align="center">

 ### Toggle Current & Previous Directories

-*Feature name: Toggle-Last-Visits*
+*Feature name: ToggleLastVisits*

 </div>